hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > With odd fantastic strides about they hop,
 >
-> Like a tame jack daw in a barber's shop
+> Like a tame Jack Daw in a barber's shop
 >
 > They flounce about, draw up their knees like those
 >